 Customers demand constant development of their experience with the brand.

 Less is more, zero is everything

-The next big thing in customer experiences will the less is more approach.
-Zero UI will, where the elements the customer interacts with are hidden from view, will become increasingly common in the coming years.
-Zero UI provides customers with a much more intuitive way to interact with digital products and services and represents a profound paradigm shift: where earlier we had to alter our behavior to enable us to interact with machines, zero UI places assumes that the digital service understands our natural modes of communication, from speech to gestures - even facial expressions that provide clues to our emotional state.
+The next big thing in customer experiences will be the less-is-more approach.
+Zero UI, where the elements the customer interacts with are hidden from view, will become increasingly common in the coming years.
+Zero UI provides customers with a much more intuitive way to interact with digital products and services.
+It also represents a profound paradigm shift: where earlier we had to alter our behavior to enable us to interact with machines, zero UI places assumes that the digital service understands our natural modes of communication, from speech to gestures and even facial expressions that provide clues to our emotional state.